JyrkiKankaanpaa/RepData_PeerAssessment1/PA1_template.md

 Create a new dataset that is equal to the original dataset but with the missing data filled in.

 Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
 Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?*

+Missing values (na) replacement stragecy:
+We have already calculated median for each day so we use that daily mean to replace na.

 Calculating na rows.
-Because we have data tables with and without na we can simple subract all rows data table Total number of missing values "na" rows is
+Because we have data tables with and without na we can simple subtract all rows data table Total number of missing values "na" rows is

 ```r